viniciusyaunner/viniciusyaunner.github.io/about.md

 title: about
 image:
 ---
-I'm a back-end programmer with a bit of a front-end too, I'm interested in network infrastructure, natural language processing, minimalist art, futurism, vaporwave and art nouveau.
+I'm a back-end programmer with a bit of a front-end too, I'm interested in FOSS culture, network infrastructure, natural language processing, minimalist art, futurism, vaporwave and art nouveau.

 <section>